 - Then, keeping your midline braced, exhale for momentum as you complete the eccentric portion of the lift (lowering).

-For example, during a bench press, that means bracing your midline before lowering the bar toward your chest, and exhaling as you push it back up.
+For example, during a bench press, that means bracing your midline before lowering the bar toward your chest and exhaling as you push it back up.

 9. Using Poor Form

-Whether you're gunning for one-rep max deadlift or a 10-minute burpee and pull-up AMRAP, form matters.
+No matter if you're gunning for one-rep max deadlift or a 10-minute burpee and pull-up AMRAP, form matters.
 "Once the quality of our movement goes down, the risk of injury goes up," Wickham says.

 Good form, he explains, is defined as position that optimizes the health of your connective tissues while you move.
 Suboptimal form puts your connective tissues in less healthy positions.
 "Likely, an injury won't happen the very first time your form falters, but it increases your risk of overuse injury in the long term."